-The primary mission of the Tompkins County Industrial Development Agency (TCIDA) is to offer economic incentives to Tompkins County businesses selling product outside of the region, in order to create and retain quality employment opportunities and strengthen the local tax base.
+The primary mission of the Tompkins County Industrial Development Agency (TCIDA) is to offer economic incentives to Tompkins County businesses selling products outside of the region, in order to create and retain quality employment opportunities and strengthen the local tax base.

 The TCIDA has the authority to abate a variety of local and State taxes and serves as a conduit to the tax-exempt bond market for private sector projects.
 Its authority is guided by federal and State laws as well as policies established by its Board of Directors.
 The IDA’s policies are intended to maximize the return on investment of scarce community resources.
 The creation and quality of jobs, and how well the jobs meet the needs of local employers, are primary considerations of the IDA.
 In addition, the IDA has polices to encourage development in specially designated urban and community centers.
+The TCIDA targets the industrial sector and will only consider other sectors if certain criteria are met.

 Since 1983, IDA incentives have resulted in the construction and renovation of over 5 million square feet of facilities, an investment approaching $800 million and more than 5,200 quality jobs have been created.